PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:19:57
+Last updated: 2024-04-02 19:21:05
-Random Quote: To hell with circumstances, I create opportunities. - Bruce Lee
+Random Quote: A goal without a plan is just a wish. - Larry Elder